 Yes, Fido may fight you on this, but it is important to help get the air out of his tummy.
 Begin by pulling Fido into your lap, flatten your palm against his tummy, and slowly move it over his stomach.
 Shortly, the air should begin to work its way out of Fido’s belly.

-You may be able to help Fido work off some of the air in his tummy by taking a short, leisurely walk.
-Plus, this will stimulate the digestive tract and keep the blood pumping in his body.
+You may be able to help your pet pass gas in his tummy by taking a short, leisurely walk.
+Plus, this will stimulate your dog’s digestive tract and keep the blood pumping in his body.

 1. Can dog bloat go away on its own?